MLHale/insure-nccoe-practice-guide-vetting/milestone1/Methodology-LitReview.md

 https://usabilitygeek.com/usability-metrics-a-guide-to-quantify-system-usability/

 techwriter.
 (October 7, 2010).
 3 Different Readability Indexes for your Technical Document. *Technical Communication Center*.
 Retrieved from https://www.technicalcommunicationcenter.com/2010/10/07/3-different-readability-indexes-for-your-technical-document/

+Thomas, Nathan.
+(July 13, 2015).
+How To Use The System Usability Scale (SUS) To Evaluate The Usability Of Your Website. *Usability Geek*.
+Retrieved from https://usabilitygeek.com/how-to-use-the-system-usability-scale-sus-to-evaluate-the-usability-of-your-website/

 https://readable.io/